matthewroot/root-readme/README.md

 ### Stubborn

 My least favorite bug.
 When I've got a strong opinion, my tendency is to dig in and defend it.
 This is most problematic if I transition away from being open-minded in a discussion.
-However, I love a good argument and am always pleased to have my mind changed as it usually means I'm seeing the world with more truth.
+However, I love a good debate and am always pleased to have my mind changed as it usually means I'm seeing the world with more truth.
 If you find me pushing back against you, lean into it and help me to hear you.
-If you ever find me being overly stubborn, point it out; it won't be a surprise although you may catch me getting red from embarrassment.
+If you ever find me being overly stubborn, point it out; it won't be a surprise although you may catch me getting red in the face from embarrassment.

 ### Gets bored easily